 What happens if my VAT Return is late?

-A VAT return is simple enough to fill out and is done online.
+A VAT return is simple enough to fill out and must be done online.

-The deadline for submission is one month and 7 days after the end of your VAT quarter, and if you are not sure, your VAT online account lists all important return and deadline information.
+The deadline for submission is one month and 7 days after the end of your VAT quarter, and if you are not sure, your VAT online account lists return and deadline information.

-However, if you are habitually late then there could be some serious financial consequences.
+However, if you are habitually late, there could be some serious financial consequences.